 the level of noise within the data.
 [Reference - Book by Hyndman?].

-There are other considerations that should be taken into consideration in the context of financial markets,
+There are other factors that should be taken into consideration in the context of financial markets,

 and that is of trends and cycles.
 There are times in which an asset (e.g. a single company stock, oil prices